Trump guilty verdict marks first-ever criminal conviction for a former president

 But the fact is that, for now at least, his political opponents are likely to hammer on his status as a convicted felon.
 And to be clear, a felony conviction does not preclude Mr. Trump from running for or serving again as president.

 Pre-verdict, most voters were firm in their support for or opposition to Mr. Trump.
-And most said the verdict, however it went, would not sway their vote, according to an NPR/PBS Newshour/Marist poll released Thursday.
+And most said the verdict, however it went, would not sway their vote, according to an NPR/PBS NewsHour/Marist poll released Thursday.

 But in a tight presidential race, his conviction could still prove decisive by swaying even a relative few votes in battleground states.
-An NPR/PBS Newshour/Marist poll released Thursday found that among “core Trump voter groups,” some voters would be less likely to vote for Mr. Trump if he were found guilty: small-town residents (17%), whites without college degrees (14%), rural dwellers (11%), and Republicans (10%).
+The NPR poll found that among “core Trump voter groups,” some voters would be less likely to vote for Mr. Trump if he were found guilty: small-town residents (17%), white people without college degrees (14%), rural dwellers (11%), and Republicans (10%).

 Another possibility is that people who had no intention of voting before the verdict may now opt to vote after all – either for or against Mr. Trump.